libsidplayfp/VICE-testprogs/REU/bonzai/readme.txt

 Tests if streaming to char works as expected.
 Uses char to sprite collision check with a predefined test pattern.

 Will fail on VICE x64 but not on VICE x64sc.
-Also fails on The C64 (See https://www.youtube.com/watch?v=UInN-ta9CkA for how-to)
+Also fails on "The C64" (See https://www.youtube.com/watch?v=UInN-ta9CkA for how-to)

 The check is running every 8th frame so you can see what happens.
 If used in